Checking eligibility for leave Shared parental leave and pay

 To get shared parental leave, there must be 2 parents sharing responsibility for a child.
+This could be the parent who gives birth or the primary adopter, and their partner.

-The parent who is to take shared parental leave must:
+Anyone taking shared parental leave must:

 They then have to give their employer notice of shared parental leave entitlement.